MSc International Accounting

 ACCA Academic Professional Partnership Programme

-Students who enter the programme with passes or exemptions from ACCA (Association of Chartered Certified Accountants) Fundamentals Level exams (or who can register exemptions before exam entry dates) will be able to sit the ACCA's Strategic Professional (final level) exams under the innovative ACCA Academic Professional Partnership Programme (APPP).
+Students who enter the programme with passes or exemptions from all the ACCA (Association of Chartered Certified Accountants) Applied Knowledge/Skills papers (F1-F9) (or who can register exemptions before exam entry dates) will be able to sit the ACCA's Strategic Professional (final level) exams, paid for by the University, under the innovative ACCA Academic Professional Partnership Programme (APPP).
 We are one of the first universities worldwide to offer this programme.
 See our Professional Associations and Accreditations page for more details.

 Delivery of the programme is through a combination of interactive integrated lectures and seminars (Semesters 1 and 2) and supported independent study (Summer).